kubecost/docs/federated-clusters.md

 2. Ensure `remoteWrite.postgres.installLocal` is set to `true` in values.yaml
 3. Provide a unique identifier for your cluster in `prometheus.server.global.exernal_labels.cluster_id`
 4. Create a service definition to make Postgres accessible by your other clusters.
 Below is a sample service definition.
-Warning: this service defition may expose your database externally with just basic auth protecting.
+Warning: this specific service defition may expose your database externally with just basic auth protecting.
-Be sure the follow the guideline of your organiztion.
+Be sure the follow the necessary guidelines of your organiztion.

 ```
 apiVersion: v1